SiddharthV147/SiddharthV147/README.md

 ## About Me

-Final-year Computer Engineering student at JSPM's BSIOTR, Pune — targeting SDE and ML Engineering roles at top-tier product companies.
+Final-year Computer Engineering student at JSPM's BSIOTR, Pune — targeting SDE and ML Engineering roles.

 I work across the full depth of the stack: from designing distributed backend systems in Java and C++ to building and deploying ML pipelines with real performance constraints.
 My interests lean toward **systems programming**, **ML infrastructure**, and **high-throughput backend engineering** — areas where correctness and performance both matter.